DanielZhu123/tt10-analog-bandgap/docs/info.md

 ## How it works

-3.3V to 1.2V
+input 3.3V output 1.2V

 ## How to test

-different temperature
+put in the oven and test it in different temperature

 ## External hardware